 The Ormond Beach, Florida, community is suffering from addiction to prescription pills like hydrocodone, an opioid painkiller.
 Heroin is an illegal opioid that is not used as a medication.
 Many people misuse prescription opioids before starting to use heroin, according to the Substance Abuse and Mental Health Services Administration.

 The problems of addiction to opioid drugs affect young and old in Ormond Beach.
 In February, an executive at Florida Hospital Oceanside was arrested in connection with trafficking pills.
 Officials accused 50-year-old Howard Perch of fraudulently using other people’s information, including his child’s, to get prescription pills, according to the Orlando Sentinel.
 But if you or your loved one is addicted to drugs like pain pills, heroin, cocaine, marijuana and/or alcohol, help is available.
-In fact, this guide will show you where you can find treatment and aftercare options suited to your recovery needs.
-If you prefer to speak with someone about your options, call The Recovery Village.
-An intake coordinator can give you information about:

 Our Closest Facility:

 Finding Drug and Alcohol Rehab in Ormond Beach, Florida

 Ormond Beach, Florida Alcohol Rehab Centers and Drug Rehab Centers

 Are you seeking a drug rehab center in Ormond Beach, FL, or an alcohol rehab center in Ormond Beach, FL?
 Florida offers dozens of options for substance misuse treatment including inpatient and outpatient programs.
 Here are descriptions of addiction recovery programs available throughout the country: